Alex-Dabbs/Alex-Dabbs/README.md

 - 👋 Hi, I’m @Alex-Dabbs
-- 👀 I’m interested in Programming Languages such as Python, SQL, Java and cybersecurity networking and threats.
+- 👀 I’m interested in Programming Languages such as Python, html and cybersecurity networking and threats.
 - 🌱 I’m currently learning about cybersecurity and expanding my knowledge on Python.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...